strusteve/nested-sampling/README.md

 Notes:
 - Returns bayesian evidence as well as posterior samples
-- In sampling a likelihood-bounded prior, uses uniform priors (explicitly) and symmetric proposal distributions
+- In sampling a likelihood-bounded prior, uses uniform priors (explicitly) and symmetric proposal distributions in a Metropolis algorithm
 - Uses variable stepsizes in a self-contained metropolis algorithm

 Refinements to be made: